itisrohit/r3m/README.md

 ---

 **Note**: This project is currently in development.
 The purpose and full scope will be revealed in future phases.
-For now, this serves as a development journal tracking the implementation of a high-performance, modular document processing system with advanced quality assessment capabilities and comprehensive testing.
+For now, this serves as a development journal tracking the implementation of a high-performance, modular document processing system with advanced quality assessment capabilities, comprehensive testing, and a framework ready for LLM integration.